patrickgodinho/shiftapp/README.md

 # Shift App
-A boilerplate using React Native, Redux, Redux Toolkit, Redux Persist, Firebase and Styled Components.
+A starter app using React Native, Redux, Redux Toolkit, Redux Persist, Firebase and Styled Components.

 ### Requirements and resolutions: